-I, Sudhakar, currently work as a Scientist at Emory in the field of Advanced Biotechnology and my wife Manitha is also a Scientist in India.
+I, SM, currently work as a Scientist at Emory in the field of Advanced Biotechnology, and my wife is also a Scientist in India.
 We have two children.

 I was born and raised in an Indian village farmer’s family as the oldest among three brothers.
-Mother and Father were hardworking farmers and because of their help, I could finish my schooling.
-During the Master’s program I was provided a fellowship, and later, qualified through the national entrance exam for a fellowship from the Indian Government to secure my PhD.
+Mother and Father were hardworking farmers, and because of their help, I could finish my schooling.
+During the Master’s program, I was provided a fellowship, and later, qualified through the national entrance exam for a fellowship from the Indian Government to secure my PhD.
 Later, I married my wife and relocated to Atlanta, GA, to complete my postdoctoral studies at Georgia Institute of Technology.
-Meanwhile, my wife, Manitha, was at Rice University, Houston, for her Postdoctoral studies.
+Meanwhile, my wife was at Rice University, Houston, for her Postdoctoral studies.

-Meanwhile, I was carrying all the expenses for my brother’s marriages and helping in their businesses.
-I started to care for my own immediate family and no longer carried the burden to cover the expenses of all my extended family.
-My wife started seeing tremendous changes in my life.
-I had stopped smoking and I started waking early to prepare myself for the day.
+Meanwhile, I was carrying all the expenses for my brothers’ marriages and helping in their businesses.
+During these tough times, I encountered God, and there were huge changes in my life.
+I started to care for my own immediate family.
+My wife started seeing tremendous changes in my life, in my character and attitude.
+I had stopped smoking, and I started waking early to prepare myself for the day.

 We started thinking about returning to India to work among the people to care for the oppressed and outcast, to be a voice for the voiceless, and to defend the poor and oppressed.
 I have always loved the poor, but I also knew their hopelessness and brokenness.
-In India, the poor have been oppressed in so many ways such as: religion, cast system, dowry system, superstitions, poverty, political system, hierarchy, corruption, illiteracy, injustice, debts, diseases and natural disasters.
-The oppression manifests in crime, violence, prostitution, gangs, goons, burglaries, religious riots, terrorism, honor killings, and human trafficking.
+In India, the poor have been oppressed in so many ways, such as untouchability in the cast system, dowry system, superstitions, poverty, a corrupted political system, hierarchy, corruption, illiteracy, injustice, debts, diseases, and natural disasters.
+The oppression manifests in crime, violence, prostitution, gangs, goons, burglaries, riots, honour killings, and human trafficking.
 The poor live in hopelessness and utter darkness.
-Their innocence and illiteracy becomes an advantage for the ravaging wolves.
+Their innocence and illiteracy become an advantage for the ravaging wolves.
 They are totally helpless.
 There is no guide and hope for them.

-With zeal and passion, we resigned our jobs in the USA during October 2011, and returned to India to serve the poor.
+With zeal and passion, we resigned our jobs in the USA in October 2011 and returned to India to serve the poor.

 The Work in India during 2011-2013: